Rednaxelus/flag-map/README.md

     step_lat: float; the smaller it is the more precise but larger the map gets.
 A good range is  0.1 to 1.0
     background_color: RGBA
     save: bool; if the created map should be saved automatically.
 Will never overwrite a file but instead tries to save under a new filename up to the number 99.
+    folder_name: the name of the folder where you have your flag-images stored

 ## How it works